CIG-UCL/polaffini/README.md

  - **dwarp**: tools for deep learning non-linear image registration to a template, and more...

 Most of the code is in Python, deep-learning stuffs are based on Tensorflow library, image IO and processing is done using SimpleITK (conversion through nibabel for mgh/mgz files), deep-learning registration uses Voxelmorph [2] core.\

-It has been tested with an environment following `requirement.txt`.
-It should also work with more recent versions, although python>3.10 might be an issue.\
+# Installation

+Installation can be done classically through git clone and installing the dependancies in `requirement.txt`.
 If you only need POLAFFFINI and do not install deep-learning stuff, you can use it as an independant module and use the requirement file in `polaffini/requirements`.

+Alternatively, one can use a pip command to do everything in one go:
+ - For **POLAFFINI** only: `pip install git+https://github.com/CIG-UCL/polaffini.git`
+ - For **dwarp** also: `pip install "polaffini[dwarp] @ git+https://github.com/CIG-UCL/polaffini.git"`

 # A. POLAFFINI
 <p align="center">